-- 1. Wherever feasible and practicable, new hire salary will be based on the market relative to internal and external comparisons. - 2.
-Department heads have the authority to hire up to the 2nd Quartile plus 5% on the salary range.
-Salary offers beyond the 2Q+5% point require HR and CEO approval. - 3.
-Salary offers will be based on total cash compensation and will reflect sound business decisions and be adequate to attract the talent required to provide quality service to the community, without being excessive. - 4.
+- 1. Wherever feasible and practicable, new hire salary will be based on the market relative to internal and external comparisons. - Department Heads have the authority to hire up to the Designated Control Point on the salary band.
+Salary offers above the Designated Control Point require HR and CEO approval prior to making the offer.

+- 3. Salary offers will be based on total cash compensation and will reflect sound business decisions and be adequate to attract the talent required to provide quality service to the community, without being excessive. - 4.
 All salary offers will take into consideration: - a.
 Special departmental needs - b.
 Economic factors (i.e. unemployment rate, labor market) - c.
 The skills and experience of the candidate - d.
 Internal equity (Countywide salary relationships) - e.
 Budgetary constraints - f.
 Difficulty recruiting/hard to fill